astrolamb-gaming/VS-Code-MAST-Extension/README.md

 	* Checks if labels are defined, and defined properly
 	* Checks for proper route label usage
 	* Proper f-string usage
+	* Checks if label names are overriden by a variable name
 * Autocompletion for applicable functions within the sbs and sbs_utils packages
 	* sbs package
 	* scatter package